Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond

 \section{Quantum Memory Scheme}

-The quantum memory scheme is illustrated in Figure \ref{fig:scheme}.
-A single-photon source emits photons which are transmitted via a fiber to the quantum memory formed by a highly efficient single-sided Sawfish crystal cavity \cite{bopp_sawfish_2024,strocka_token_2025} (see Figure \ref{fig:scheme}b).
-These photons are entangled with the cavity's spin and subsequently the photon is measured in the $X$-basis, completing the read-in process.
-For the read-out an extra single-photon source (SPS) is required.
-The respective photon from the SPS is entangled with the saved spin of the color center.
-Afterwards the spin is measured in the $Z$-basis.
-The reflection scheme for the read-in and read-out process contains an early reflection, a $\pi/2$ rotation, a late reflection and a measurement as illustrated in Figure \ref{fig:scheme}a,c.
+The quantum memory scheme is illustrated in Figure \ref{Figure:scheme}.
+A single-photon source (SPS 1) emits photons that are transmitted through a fiber to a quantum memory, implemented as a highly efficient single-sided Sawfish crystal cavity containing an SiV$^{-}$ or SnV$^{-}$ center \cite{bopp_sawfish_2024,strocka_token_2025} (see Figure~\ref{Figure:scheme}b).
+We chose the sawfish cavity as an example due to it large simulated efficiencies \cite{bopp_sawfish_2024} exceeding $98\%$ efficiency of emitter to fiber coupling, but in principle any other half sided cavity spin system is admissible.
+These photons are entangled with the spin of the color center incorporated into the cavity and subsequently the photon is measured in the $X$-basis, completing the read-in process.
+For the read-out an extra single-photon source (SPS 2) is required.
+The respective photon from the SPS interacts with the spin-cavity system by combining the reflection scheme with a measurement in the $Z$-basis of the spin.
+The reflection scheme for the read-in and read-out process contains an early reflection, a $\pi/2$ rotation, a late reflection and a measurement as illustrated in Figure \ref{Figure:scheme}a,c.
 The reflection steps realize a controlled phase gate which can be optimized by tuning the cavity loss rate $\kappa$, mode frequency $\omega_c$ and central frequency of the emitter $\omega_0$ depending on the bandwidth $\gamma$ of the photon.